Sitir/PublishingApp/README.md

 Of course adding this features you need to have already plan what you will use and what kind of privacy policy it will be look like.

-*** For android I didn't have any problems that's why is wroten for ios but in future there will be the same thing.
+*** For android I didn't have any problems but in future Play store might add the same thing so keep that in mind.

 ### Terms of service or Privacy Policy.